Jožef Stefan Institute

-The Jožef Stefan Institute (IJS, JSI) (Institut »Jožef Stefan«, IJS) is the largest research institute in Slovenia.
-The main research areas are physics, chemistry, molecular biology, biotechnology, information technologies, reactor physics, energy and environment.
-At the beginning of 2013 the institute had 962 employees, of whom 404 were PhD scientists.
+The Jožef Stefan Institute (JSI) (Institut »Jožef Stefan«, IJS) is the largest research institute in Slovenia.
+The main research areas are physics, chemistry, molecular biology, biotechnology, information technologies, reactor physics, energy, and the environment.
+At the beginning of 2022, the institute had 1,170 employees, of whom 568 were PhD holders.

 The mission of the Jožef Stefan Institute is the accumulation and dissemination of knowledge at the frontiers of natural science and technology for the benefit of society at large through the pursuit of education, learning, research, and development of high technology at the highest international levels of excellence.

 History

 The institute was founded by the State Security Administration (Yugoslavia) in 1949 for atomic weapons research.
-Initially, the Vinča Nuclear Institute in Belgrade was established in 1948, followed by the Ruđer Bošković Institute in Zagreb in 1950 and the Jožef Stefan Institute as an Institute for Physics in the Slovenian Academy of Sciences and Arts.
-It is named after the distinguished 19th century physicist Josef Stefan (Jožef Stefan), best known for his work on the Stefan–Boltzmann law of black-body radiation.
+Initially, the Vinča Nuclear Institute in Belgrade was established in 1948, followed by the Ruđer Bošković Institute in Zagreb in 1950 and the Jožef Stefan Institute as an institute for physics in the Slovenian Academy of Sciences and Arts.
+It is named after the distinguished 19th-century physicist Josef Stefan (Jožef Stefan), best known for his work on the Stefan–Boltzmann law of black-body radiation.

+The institute was named the Jožef Stefan Physics Institute in 1952.
+Soon after, it received a betatron, an electron microscope, and started operation of a Van de Graaff generator.
+It was rebranded the Jožef Stefan Nuclear Institute in 1959, and the word Nuclear was dropped in 1969.
+In 1992 the institute became public.

 IJS is involved in a wide variety of fields of scientific and economic interest.
 After close to 60 years of scientific achievement, the institute has become part of the image of Slovenia.

 Over the last 60 years it has created a number of important institutions, such as the University of Nova Gorica, the Jožef Stefan International Postgraduate School and the Ljubljana Technology park.

+In November 2000, the physicist Boštjan Zalar succeeded the professor of robotics Jadran Lenarčič as the institute's head.

+In 2021, the institute established the International Research Centre on Artificial Intelligence (IRCAI), which is supported by UNESCO.

+In April 2025, Leon Cizelj, an expert in nuclear technology, succeeded the physicist Boštjan Zalar as the institute's head.